alters-mit/magnebot/doc/custom_apis.md

 ### Other useful functions

 These functions aren't in the API documentation because they are intended for only backend coding.
+For further documentation, including a description of their parameters, please see the docstrings for each of these functions in the `magnebot.py` code.

 | Function                     | Description                                                  |
 | ---------------------------- | ------------------------------------------------------------ |